Patience-labour/Wishbone-Layout/README.md

 # Wishbone Layout - Architectural Studio Landing Page

 A clean, modern landing page for the architectural studio "Wishbone".
-This educational project focuses on semantic HTML5 and modern CSS3 techniques to create a professional, responsive web layout
+This educational project focuses on semantic HTML5 and modern CSS3 techniques to create a professional, responsive web layout.

 ## 📋 Project Overview